PetrosVav/library_database/README.md

 https://localhost:3000
 ```
 ### Note
 * The connection to the database is established in the file server.js.
-In order to be syccessful it is necessary to change the connection credentials (e.g. our username is root and password is also root).
+In order to be successful it is necessary to change the connection credentials (e.g. our username is root and password is also root).

 * The front-end is configured in all the files that are in the folder /src